-COURSE DESCRIPTION:
+COURSE DESCRIPTION

-The AP program in Studio Art enables highly motivated students in grades 10 through 12 to perform at the college level while still in high school.
+The AP program in Studio Art enables highly motivated students in Grades 10 through 12 to perform at the college level while still in high school.
 The AP Studio Art Portfolios for Drawing, 2-D Design and 3-D Design are designed for students who are seriously interested in the practical experience of art and design.
 Successful completion of the course is not based on a written examination; instead, students submit a digital and physical portfolio to the College Board for evaluation.
 All three Studio Art AP portfolios are evaluated by the College Board using the same rubric.
-For each portfolio students have the opportunity to make and present works of art and design based on a yearlong, in-depth inquiry-based investigation of materials, processes, and ideas.
+For each portfolio students can make, and present works of art and design based on a yearlong, in-depth inquirybased investigation of materials, processes, and ideas.
 Students can complete all three portfolios.